Greshym/Greshym/README.md

 - You can find my latest work here https://github.com/Greshym/projet-10-radamir .
 This was a group project.
-- I am also a big fan of sculpture, you can see my work on cover here (coming soon).
+- I am also a sculpture enthusiast, you can see my work on cover here (coming soon).
 I also draw and take pictures.
 - Big videogames fan here
 - I mostly read fantaisy and scy-fy novels (my favorite writers are Frank Herbert and Isaac Asimov)